 The nutrient concentration at which macroalgae growth is predicted to be elevated by 90% above the level for which no effects of nutrient reduction would be expected is referred to as the saturating concentration.
 The saturating concentration was documented by Stevenson et al. (2007) for 2 species of macroalgae (L. wollei and Vaucheria spp) that have been documented to produce extensive algal mats.
 Surveys of Florida springs indicated that almost all springs had macroscopic algae growing in them, an average of 50% of the spring bottoms were covered by macroalgae, and the thickness of macroalgal mats was commonly 0.5 meters (m) and as thick as 2 m in one spring boil.
 L. wollei and Vaucheria spp. were the 2 most common taxa of macroalgae that occurred in areas with extensive growths in the studied springs; however, 23 different macroalgal taxa were observed in the spring survey.

 The study involved both field and laboratory components.
 In the field experiments, excessive growth and cover of Vaucheria were found at sites with nitrate-nitrite concentrations at or above 0.454 mg/L. In the laboratory experiments, the taxa L. wollei and Vaucheria spp. were found to have saturating nitrate concentrations of 0.230 and 0.261 mg/L, respectively (Stevenson et al. 2007).
-The study included 28 springs throughout Florida, including Merritts Mill Pond and Jackson Blue Spring (Figure 5.2).
+The study examined 28 springs throughout Florida, including Merritts Mill Pond and Jackson Blue Spring (Figure 5.2).

 Figure 5.2.
 Springs Included in the Florida Springs Report (Stevenson et al. 2007)